 Senior Signal Circuit Designer

-Under the direction of the Senior Signal Engineer, the incumbent performs responsible technical duties in the rehabilitation and maintenance of the signal system governing train movements.
+Under the direction of the Principal Signal Engineer or the Assistant Superintendent of Signals, the incumbent performs responsible technical duties in the rehabilitation and maintenance of the signal system governing train movements.
 The incumbent may also oversee subordinate Staff Signals Designers and Draftspersons in the performance of their duties related to the signals system.

 Typical responsibilities include, but are not limited to, the following:

 NOTE: The foregoing is not exclusive and is not meant to describe all those duties which may be assigned to a Senior Signal Designer